 Treatment depends on the cause and severity of the condition.
 Finding and treating the underlying cause if possible.

 - Increase fluids: This reduces the concentration of the urine.
 It is also beneficial to aim for a pH below 6.5. pH in a cat’s urine usually ranges from 5.5 to 8.0, but diets that result in < 6.5 decreases the chances of struvite crystals forming.

 - Diet: Eliminate dry food and switch to canned or raw.
 Dry food contains approximately 10% water, whereas canned or raw food contains approximately 70% water.

 - Urine pH: Try to feed a diet that keeps the urine pH below 6.5.
 Unfortunately, the long-term use of an acidifying diet does increase the risk of developing calcium oxalate urolithiasis.

 - Multimodal environmental modification (MEMO): Enrichment of the cat’s environment by making several changes which include the following: providing places to hide (preferably from a height to enable the cat to survey its environment), change to an unscented cat litter, provide enough litter trays (one per cat, plus one extra), scattered throughout the house, clean litter trays frequently (remove solids twice a day and replace all litter once or twice a week), provide plenty of toys and schedule playtime, address and resolve inter-cat conflict and switch to a wet diet.

-- Fluid therapy: It involves the administering of fluids to the cat to continue to flush out the cat’s urinary system (particularly the bladder) and correct electrolyte imbalances.
+- Fluid therapy: Administration of fluids will help flush out the cat’s urinary system (particularly the bladder) and correct electrolyte imbalances.